 HTTP Strict Transport Security (HSTS) is a website security feature that forces web browsers to communicate with servers only through HTTPS connections.
 HSTS improves security and helps prevents man-in-the-middle attacks, downgrade attacks, and cookie-hijacking.

-Cerberus FTP Server supports enabling HSTS on specific HTTPS listeners through a configuration file settings.
+Cerberus FTP Server supports enabling HSTS on specific HTTPS listeners through a configuration file setting.
 You must take care to only enable HSTS for listeners that have a valid SSL certificate (an SSL certificate that has been issued by a trusted CA, not a self-signed certificate).

 You can enable it by setting the "<hsts enable=""></hsts>" value to true in the file: